bcardarella/valid_attribute/README.markdown

 As long as your model responds to the following methods:

 * valid? - only used to generate errors on the model
-* errors - should be a Hash of errors, the keys being the attribute with errors and the value for each key being an array of error messages
+* errors - should be a collection of attributes that have validation errors.
-* model_name - used in the failure messages.
-Class level method

 Other than that everything should work!